 The CP Plan is based on a series of payout matrices for the US and Asia Pacific businesses, which provide a range of possible payouts depending on our performance against hurdles which assess volume growth relative to, and above, market ("Growth Measure"), earnings ("Return Measure"), and for the US business, performance of the interiors business and performance against certain "wood-look" competitors.
-Each Senior Executive Officer can receive between 0% and 300% of their STI target allocated to the CP Plan based on the results of the payout multiple the Senior Executive Officer is tied to.
-All Senior Executive Officers are tied to either the US multiple (Messrs Gadd and Nielsen) or a composite multiple derived from the metrics for the US and Asia Pacific businesses combined (80% US and 20% Asia Pacific for Messrs Gries and Marsh; 30% US and 70% Asia Pacific for Mr Truong).
+Given the acquisition of Fermacell in April 2018, a CP Plan for James Hardie Europe ("JHEU") was developed based on revenue and returns similar in nature to the US and Asia Pacific plans.
+Each Senior Executive Officer can receive between 0.0x and 3.0x of their STI target allocated to the CP Plan based on the results of the plan the Senior Executive Officer is tied to.
+All Senior Executive Officers are tied to either the US multiple (Messrs Gadd and Nielsen) or a composite multiple derived from the metrics for the US, Asia Pacific and Europe businesses combined (75% US, 15% Asia Pacific and 10% Europe for Messrs Gries, Marsh and Blasko).
+Dr Truong had pro-rata percentages due to his various roles during fiscal year 2019.